Rinsuo/cmdToolsGit/README.md

 .forcedExtensionChange - changes file extension when windows refuses (needed it when I renamed a file to .lnk)
 .wipeExif - wipes exif data

-**yt-dlp(click cmd files):**
-read the file names you'll figure it out
-on some of them you can put a playlist to download all videos in it

 **ffmpeg(drop files to cmd files):**
 read the file names you'll figure it out

+**yt-dlp(click cmd files):**
+blob.cmd & m3u8.cmd - for downloading m3u8 videos.
+Check(https://stackoverflow.com/questions/42901942)(headers screen displays info needed for the options)
+both files are for the same purpose but blob.cmd has way more options that are rarely needed.

+other files just read the file names on some of them you can put a playlist to download all videos in it